Sourdough Naan

 QUICK SOURDOUGH DISCARD NAAN BREAD RECIPE - FEATURE IMAGE

-Sourdough Naan Bread Recipe [with discard options]
+Sourdough Naan Recipe

 This delicious sourdough Naan Bread recipe uses sourdough starter and yoghurt to give this griddle flat bread a soft and tender texture.
 Perfect to pair with your fave curry!

-4.06 from 39 votes
+4.08 from 40 votes

 Prep Time 30 minutes